-During this program we will explore instances of social media use in an effort to create change.
+During this three-session colloquy we will explore instances of social media use in an effort to create change.
 Some of the issues we will examine include:

 Videos of “bad actors” and how people share and respond to such videos.